Reneva-dev/portfolio-site/README.md

 -Contact Section: Provides a way for visitors to get in touch with me via email and phone.

-2. Interactive Design: Uses modern design principles for a clean and professional look.
+-Interactive Design: Uses modern design principles for a clean and professional look.

-3. Technologies Used
+2. Technologies Used
 -HTML: For structuring the content of the website.

 -Tailwind CSS: For utility-first responsive design.

 -Git: For version control.

 3. Installation
 -Clone the repository: